niksaderek/Nyc-Bikeshare-Demand-Analysis/README.md

 # The part I found most interesting

-The most important finding isn't that Wednesday is the busiest day or that Grove St PATH is the most popular station.

-It's what happened with the 75+ group.

-They logged **2,729 minutes across 57 trips**.
+The 75+ group averaged **47.9 minutes per trip**.

+Sounds interesting — until you look at the data.

-One ride accounts for **2,422 of those minutes**.
+They had **57 trips**.
+One ride lasted **2,422 minutes**, accounting for **88.8% of the group's total riding time**.

-Drop that one row and the average falls from **47.9 minutes to 5.5**.
+Remove that one row and the average drops to **5.5 minutes**. **54 of 57 trips were under 10 minutes.**

-Nothing else changes.

-54 of those 57 trips were under ten minutes.

-And here's the uncomfortable part:

-**nothing in the normal analysis would necessarily flag this.**

-The average calculates correctly.

-The chart renders correctly.

-The bar is there.

-And a presentation saying *"75+ riders average 48-minute trips"* would look perfectly reasonable.

-The only thing that catches it is asking:
+The average was correct.
+The conclusion would have been wrong.

-**"How many rows is this number actually based on?"**
+**Always ask: how many rows is this number actually based on?**

-That question costs one line of code.

-Here, it is the difference between an interesting demographic finding and a bike that probably wasn't returned.
+Here, that one question separates an interesting finding from a bike that probably wasn't returned.